LykkeCity/Lykke.Job.OpsGenie/README.md

 https://docs.opsgenie.com/docs/alerts-page

 ## What this service is inteded for
-Service provide  api to interact with OpsGenie api in queue based manner
+Service provide the messaging based API atop of OpsGenie API

 ## How to use the service